 The NEWSLINE® service reads newspapers over the telephone to Oklahomans who are unable to read standard print due to blindness, visual impairment, a learning disability or the physical inability to hold or turn the pages of printed material.

 The service provides newspaper text in synthesized speech.
-Using the keypad on a touch-tone phone, people with visual disabilities can speed up the reading pace, skip articles and sections, or reread articles.
+People with visual disabilities can speed up the reading pace, skip articles and sections, or reread articles using the phone's keypad.
 It is available 24 hours a day and is entirely free to eligible individuals.

-The national NEWSLINE® was created by the National Federation of the Blind and is funded in Oklahoma by Services for the Blind and Visually Impaired.
+The national NEWSLINE® was created by the National Federation of the Blind.
+It is funded in Oklahoma by Services for the Blind and Visually Impaired.